facetothefate/FT/README.md

 }
 ```

 - <b>range(start:Number,end:Number)</b>    This function will return an array which have elements [start,end)
 - <b>loop(num:Number,stepper:Function)</b> This function will call the stepper with an argument in [0,num) num times
-- <b>map(data:Array,stepper:Function)</b> This function will get each item in the array and call the stepper by providing item as the arguments
+- <b>map(data:Array,stepper:Function)</b>  This function will get each item in the array and call the stepper by providing item as its argument

 So call the ol_range, you will have